getgrav/grav-learn/pages/17/07.cli-console/02.grav-cli/doc.md

 bin/grav composer --update
 [/codesh]

+> [!CAUTION]
-!!
-These all use the `--no-dev` composer option, so to be able to perform testing you should use composer directly: `bin/composer.phar`
+> These all use the `--no-dev` composer option, so to be able to perform testing you should use composer directly: `bin/composer.phar`

 ## Install